material-components/material-components-android/docs/components/FloatingActionButton.md

 </style>
 ```

-or using one of the styles in the layout (affects only this FAB):
+Use one of the styles in the layout.
+That affects only this FAB:

 ```xml
 <com.google.android.material.floatingactionbutton.FloatingActionButton